Fear of Mice and Rats, No Small Problem

 Exercise

 Exercising regularly helps in releasing stress and calms the mind.
 One of the most beneficial forms of exercise is cardiovascular training.
-Cardio is known for reducing stress and releasing more endorphins, also known as happy chemicals.
+Cardio is known for reducing stress and releasing endorphins, also known as happy chemicals.

 Seeking Professional Help

-Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy (CBT)

 Mindfulness Therapy

-The therapist tries to lessen the distractions and enables you to focus solely on your thoughts.
+The therapist works with you to lessen the distractions and enables you to focus solely on your thoughts.
 This helps in increasing self-awareness.
 Being aware of your thoughts and fears can help you lessen the effects of your phobia.

 Exposure Therapy